y2kbugger/weeklyreview_todotxt/README.md

   $ python -m http.server 8000

 # WIP
-- sort subprojects parts that are integers numerically
-- I want to be able to append multiple items to a lists without refocusing the input
-- I want to show the whole project path as sub headers
+- Add first class ListItemsFilter to handing filtering (completed, recurring, etc), grouping, sorting, of items
+  - make registry.search to get a view
+  - implement contains for the view
+  - implement contains for the registry
+  - implement len for the view and registry
+  - implement sorts for the view
+  - separate ListRegistry, Commands, and ListView
 - I want the sort order of uncompleted items to be the creation date
 - I want the sort order of completed items to be the completion date
-- allow hotpatching in of a .dairy style subproject in initial entry box
-- add link for navigating to subproject
-- add checkmark for completing entire subproject at once

 # Backlog
 ## IT Tedium